Special Collections

 Collection of vinyl LPs of Beatles albums, Beatles side projects, and solo works, including commercial, promotional, and bootleg underground releases.
 Release dates range from 1963 to 2019.
 Source audio material ranges in date from the Quarrymen’s first recordings at Phillips’ Sound Recording Services in Liverpool July 12, 1958, to Paul McCartney’s 2018 solo album Egypt Station.
 Recordings include studio outtakes, rehearsals, isolated overdubs, unreleased tracks, alternate mixes, live shows, demos, studio banter, press conferences, TV and radio appearances, film soundtracks (dialog, sounds and music), interviews, and home recordings.

-Curtiss Blake Collection
+Curtiss Blake collection

 The collection contains approximately 6,000 recordings in LP, CD, and 78-rpm formats featuring the French horn in solo and chamber music settings.
 Items are available through the Library Catalog.

-Marc Blitzstein Collection
+Marc Blitzstein collection

 Marc Blitzstein (1905-1964) was a composer, lyricist and librettist whose output included works for concert works, opera, film scores, and the musical stage.
 The collection contains approximately 58 scores and books from his personal collection published between 1880 and 1961.
 Items described individually in Library Catalog.

-Bruce Bollerud Collection
+Bruce Bollerud collection

 Bruce Bollerud (1934-2020), was a professional musician in the Madison, WI area from the 1960s-2000s.
 He played bandoneon, piano accordion, jug, and trombone with a number of local bands, notably the Goose Island Ramblers and the Good Time Band.
 Throughout his career, Bollerud amassed a collection of materials that document his professional activities as a musician as well as a special education teacher.
 Sound recordings include Goose Island Ramblers rehearsal tapes, performances, house parties, live concerts and radio appearances.
-Source material is from the Bruce Bollerud collection, 1919-2009 (bulk 1960-2009).

 The collection contains approximately 450 songs published in England between the late-19th and early-20th centuries.